 Unlike some towns, Rural Hall isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Rural Hall are a mix of both white- and blue-collar jobs.
-Overall, Rural Hall is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Rural Hall who work in office and administrative support (13.22%), maintenance occupations (10.68%), and personal care services (8.95%).
+Overall, Rural Hall is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Rural Hall who work in office and administrative support (14.60%), management occupations (8.93%), and sales jobs (8.27%).

 Being a small town, Rural Hall does not have a public transit system used by locals to get to and from work.

-The per capita income in Rural Hall in 2010 was $24,321, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $97,284 for a family of four.
+The per capita income in Rural Hall in 2010 was $23,223, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,892 for a family of four.
 However, Rural Hall contains both very wealthy and poor people as well.

-Rural Hall is a very ethnically-diverse town.
+Rural Hall is an extremely ethnically-diverse town.
 The people who call Rural Hall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rural Hall residents report their race to be White, followed by Black or African-American.
 Rural Hall also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.36% of the town’s residents.
-Important ancestries of people in Rural Hall include English, Irish, Scottish, and Swedish.
+People of Hispanic or Latino origin account for 20.69% of the town’s residents.
+Important ancestries of people in Rural Hall include German, English, Irish, Scottish, and French.

 The most common language spoken in Rural Hall is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and French.